Biden administration touts vaccine mandate after court rips it as ‘sledgehammer,’ not ‘scalpel’

 In the 5th Circuit ruling, Judges Kurt D. Engelhardt, Edith Jones and Stuart Kyle Duncan noted that an emergency temporary standard (ETS) has never before been used in OSHA’s 50-year history.
 The ETS would require workers to be vaccinated or face weekly COVID-19 testing and a mask-wearing requirement at work.

-In a sharply worded 22-page opinion, the pantel said the federal mandate “grossly exceeds OSHA’s statutory authority.”
+In a sharply worded 22-page opinion, the panel said the federal mandate “grossly exceeds OSHA’s statutory authority.”

 Writing for the panel, Judge Engelhardt, a Trump appointee, blasted the broad sweep of the proposed ETS: “[R]ather than a delicately handled scalpel, the Mandate is a one-size-fits-all sledgehammer that makes hardly any attempt to account for differences in workplaces (and workers) that have more than a little bearing on workers’ varying degrees of susceptibility to the supposedly ‘grave danger’ the Mandate purports to address.”